MABelanger/python-mining-bitcoin-genesis-block/README.md

 | size_bits | when the new transactions is added to the memory pool |
 | nonce | with the random generator |

-## Complete mined genesis block
+## Print the hexadecimal data block

-If you have the bitcoin-qt wallet look all the blockchain inside the folder blocks.
+If you have the bitcoin-qt wallet you can take a look of all the blockchain inside the folder blocks.
 The path differ from the os.

 | OS | path of the blocks |
 | ------ | ------ |